 If your case goes to court

-Sussex Police Criminal Justice Unit will pass your details to a Witness Service, who are based in the court and will be in touch with you before the trial date.
+Sussex Police will pass your details to a Witness Service who will be in touch with you before the trial date.

 After the trial

-You can also give your thoughts on any rules they must follow when they come out of prison - for example, staying away from where you live.
+They can also give their thoughts on any rules they must follow when they come out of prison - for example, staying away from where you live.

 You can find more information in Frequently Asked Questions for Young Victims